rdpate/pyr/readme.md

     pyr [TARGET [OPT..]
 [ARG..]]

-Pyr ("pure") is an experimental Python front-end to replace "pythonXY script".
+Pyr ("pure") is an experimental Python front-end to replace "pythonXY file" and "pythonXY -mmodule".
 Put code into modules!
-Pyr replaces "pythonXY -m", which prepends the current working directory to sys.path and only allows further sys.path additions through $PYTHONPATH.

-Pyr parses options consistently and uniformly, replacing optparse and argparse, but options must, as always, be given meaning by the code using them.
+Pyr parses options consistently and uniformly, replacing optparse and argparse.

-TARGET specifies a module (which may be nested, eg. some.package.module) and dotted attribute path (eg. function or some.nested.callable, defaulting to "main") which is called with two arguments: (opts, args).

 ## Quick Example